 I grew up a block away from the 7-train, where I’d take a short ride from the 90th Street station to the Willets Point–Shea Stadium station to watch my favorite team, the New York Mets.

-Sitting in the stands as a young child, I learned quickly that there were a number of ways to obtain and interpret information.
+Sitting in the stands as a young child, I learned quickly that there were several ways to obtain and interpret information.

 I could watch the umpire and immediately have known whether Al Leiter threw a strike or a ball.
 Another option was to watch the scoreboard and, with some delay, have known whether Derek Bell safely stole second base.
 I could listen to the cheers (or jeers) of the rowdy, biased people around me and know whether or not Mike Piazza had just hit another home run.